OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

 Eve JSON Output
 ===============

-Suricata can output alerts, http events, dns events, tls events and file info through json.
+The EVE output facility outputs alerts, metadata, file info and protocol specific records through JSON.

 The most common way to use this is through 'EVE', which is a firehose approach where all these logs go into a single file.

 .. literalinclude:: ../../partials/eve-log.yaml

 Each alert, http log, etc will go into this one file: 'eve.json'.
-This file can then be processed by 3rd party tools like Logstash or jq.
+This file can then be processed by 3rd party tools like Logstash (ELK) or jq.

 Output types
 ~~~~~~~~~~~~